Top 10 Music Artists Who Didn't Attend their Rock and Roll Hall of Fame Induction Ceremony

 Charlie Watts

 Charles Robert "Charlie" Watts was an English drummer best known as a longtime member of the Rolling Stones.
 Originally trained as a graphic artist, he began playing drums in London's rhythm and blues clubs, where he met Brian Jones, Mick Jagger, and Keith Richards.
-Watts was part of the Rolling Stones... read more When the Rolling Stones were inducted, Charlie Watts wasn't there.
-To this day, no one knows the reason why.
+Watts was a member of the Rolling... read more

 Diana Ross

 Diana Ernestine Earle Ross is an American singer, actress, and record producer.
 Born and raised in Detroit, Michigan, she rose to fame as the lead singer of the Supremes, one of the best-selling girl groups of all time.
-Ross later launched a successful solo career and has been inducted into the Rock... read more She refused to attend the Supremes' induction reportedly because of feuds with bandmate Mary Wilson, who printed harsh statements about Diana in her autobiography.
+Ross later launched a successful solo career and was inducted into the Rock and Roll... read more

 Her official reason, though, was the birth of her son Ross Arne a couple of months prior.